Qubik65536/resume/resume.typ

 )
 - Organized and hosted the workshops for preparing the team members.
 - Prepared the practice problems and solutions.
+- Competed in the programming competition of the CRC TakTik 2025 competition and achieved 1st place in the Division 1 with the team.

 #experience(
   title: "Tutor, Math & Science",